post-thumb Computing likelihood ratios in the pattern comparison disciplines

 post-thumb Do examiners know what to look for?

 Do latent print examiners know what to look for?
 We all know that quantity and quality are important for latent print examinations, but what about specificity?
 I suspect that examiners don’t talk about specificity as much because it is hard to measure.
 Information Theory states that if you are trying to individualize an object, the rarest features are the most diagnostic.
 If you think about faces, knowing that a suspect had two eyes isn’t helpful.
+However, if you know that he had a heart-shaped mole on his cheek, that would be very diagnostic because that is a rare feature.

 Read More